Willy Clarkson

-William Berry "Willy" Clarkson (31 March 1861 – 12/13 October 1934) was a British theatrical costume designer and wigmaker.
+William Berry Clarkson (31 March 1861 – 12/13 October 1934) was a prominent British theatrical costume designer and wigmaker.

 Career

 Clarkson's father had been making wigs since 1833.
 Willie Clarkson was educated in Paris but left school at the age of twelve to assist in his father's business.
 He took over the business on the death of his father in 1878 and expanded into providing theatrical costumes and make-up.
 His company became very successful, supplying most of the London West End theatres for five decades.
 He also sold wigs to the public for non-theatrical wear.

-A 1900 article in the theatrical newspaper The Era stated that "Not to know Willy Clarkson and his doings is to be out of the theatrical world, for Willy Clarkson, with the bright and easy (though sometimes anxious) manner is ever hovering 'before and behind.'
-Scarcely any big production in London is undertaken without the aid of the owner of the Wellington-street wiggeries."
+A 1900 article in the theatrical newspaper The Era stated:

 Starting in 1889, Clarkson's company supplied costumes and wigs used in the amateur dramatic productions of Queen Victoria's family and circle.
 He provided the wigs for the princesses who were attending the fancy-dress Devonshire House Ball of 1897, and visited Buckingham Palace beforehand to arrange their hair.Edward VII appointed him "Royal Perruquier and Costumier."

 In 1905, he had new premises built at 41-43 Wardour Street, Soho.
 Plaques still present on the building record that the foundation stone was laid by Sarah Bernhardt and the coping stone by Sir Henry Irving.
-In 1910, Clarkson helped disguise the members of Horace de Vere Cole's Dreadnought hoax (including a young Virginia Woolf) as an Abyssinian royal delegation – this is recorded Adrian Stephen's 1936 account of the incident.
+In 1910, Clarkson helped disguise the members of Horace de Vere Cole's Dreadnought hoax (including a young Virginia Woolf) as an Abyssinian royal delegation – this is recorded in Adrian Stephen's 1936 account of the incident.

 During World War 1, he supplied realistic papier-mâché heads to Hesketh Hesketh-Prichard – a pioneer of sniping in the British Army.
 The heads were used in the trenches on the Western Front.
 A dummy head mounted on a stick would be raised over the lip of a British trench.
 If a German sniper shot it, the bullet holes would reveal the direction the bullet came from and the location of the German.

 In the 1920s, Clarkson was the owner of the Duchess Theatre in Catherin Street.
 At its peak, his company had over 100 employees and had 50,000 costumes in stock.
 Clarkson was a well-known figure in theatrical circles.
 He attended every West End production's first night and knew many of the leading figures, such as Marie Lloyd, Herbert Beerbohm Tree, Dame Nellie Melba and Lillie Langtry.
 Signed photographs of famous clients covered the walls of his shops.

-During his life, there were widespread rumours of Clarkson's homosexuality, at that time a crime under the Criminal Law Amendment Act 1885.
-A public lavatory in Soho's Dansey Place was known locally as Clarkson's Cottage.
+During his life there were widespread rumours of Clarkson's homosexuality, at that time a crime under the Criminal Law Amendment Act 1885.
+The public lavatory in Dansey Place, an alley opposite his Wardour Street shop, was known locally as Clarkson's Cottage.